Mason County man creating a concrete plan for better roads

 We've reached out to the WVDOT and they gave us this statement:

-"The list of roads provided by Mr. Bell is being reviewed by District One Engineer Travis Knighton, District One office personnel, and the Mason County Maintenance headquarters.
-We are committed to following our Core Maintenance Plan for routine maintenance but if there is an issue that needs special attention, we will look to schedule those repairs as soon as we can.
+for routine maintenance but if there is an issue that needs special attention, we will look to schedule those repairs as soon as we can.
 DOH crews are continuing core maintenance and repair of slips and slides, as scheduled, or as funding becomes available.
 We have a responsibility to prioritize funding and special projects throughout the District.
 So, while we are continuously improving roads all over the District One area of Boone, Clay, Kanawha, Mason and Putnam counties, we will continue to work to address these roads in the most responsible and efficient way possible."

 Bell says if you live in Mason County and know of any bad roads, you are encouraged to reach out to him through Facebook.